The topology of data hides in quantum thermal states: Runtime

-\textit{Runtime.---}The cost of thermal--QTDA is inherited from the scaling of the two subroutines, the quantum thermal state preparation and the purity test.
+The cost of thermal--QTDA is inherited from the scaling of the two subroutines, the quantum thermal state preparation and the purity test.
 For the latter, the SWAP test requires two copies of the quantum thermal state and an ancilla qubit, with a final measurement on the ancilla qubit.
 The destructive alternative requires two copies of the quantum thermal state but trades the additional ancilla with a final measurement onto the full set of qubits.
-A test result with additive error $\epsilon$ requires $O(\epsilon^{-2})$ runs.
+A test result with additive error $\epsilon$ requires $\mathcal{O}(\epsilon^{-2})$ runs.

 Now, the quantum thermal state preparation.
-When estimating Betti numbers, quantum phase estimation~\cite{Lloyd2016} explicitly introduces an inverse linear dependence on the spectral gap of the combinatorial Laplacian, $\mathcal{O}(N^3\delta_\mathrm{gap}^{-1})$.
+When estimating Betti numbers, quantum phase estimation explicitly introduces an inverse linear dependence on the spectral gap of the combinatorial Laplacian, $\mathcal{O}(N^3\delta_\mathrm{gap}^{-1})$~\cite{Lloyd2016}.
 In contrast, the cost of estimating Betti numbers via quantum thermal state preparation varies depending on the chosen algorithm.
-Here we provide a few examples.
-Simulating an incoherent version of the Lindbladian via the operator FT costs $\Tilde{\mathcal{O}}(\beta t_\mathrm{mix}^2/\epsilon)$ while the coherent version via the discriminant proxy and an adiabatic path to low temperature costs $\Tilde{\mathcal{O}}\big((\epsilon\beta^2\norm{H} + \beta)/\epsilon\lambda_\mathrm{gap}^{3/2}\big)$~\cite{chen2023quantum}.
+For example, simulating an incoherent version of the Lindbladian via the operator FT costs $\Tilde{\mathcal{O}}(\beta t_\mathrm{mix}^2/\epsilon)$ while the coherent version via the discriminant proxy and an adiabatic path to low temperature costs $\Tilde{\mathcal{O}}\big((\epsilon\beta^2\norm{H} + \beta)/\epsilon\lambda_\mathrm{gap}^{3/2}\big)$~\cite{chen2023quantum}.
+Here, we use the soft-O notation $\Tilde{\mathcal{O}}$, which corresponds to scaling that ignores constant and logarithmic factors.
 The mixing time of the Lindbladian, $t_\mathrm{mix}$, and the minimum spectral gap of the discriminant proxies along the adiabatic path, $\lambda_\mathrm{gap}$, are related by the approximate detailed balance introduced in Ref.~\cite{chen2023quantum}.
-However, we note that the runtime ultimately depends on the instance considered.
-Producing thermal states for longer mixing times or closing spectral gaps is increasingly challenging.
+In the perspective of open systems and Gibbs samplers, the spectral gap of the Lindbladian is also related to the spectral gap of the combinatorial Laplacian.
+However, this relation strongly depends on the characteristics of the simplicial complex (system Hamiltonian) considered~\cite{Kastoryano_2013, Temme_2013, Kastroyano_2014, Capel2020, chen2021, Wild_2021}.
+As a general guideline, a faster convergence to the thermal state can be obtained in the presence of stronger dissipative coupling, ad--hoc transitions boosting convenient channels of dissipation, or higher finite temperatures of thermalization.
+Note that, producing thermal states for long mixing times or closing spectral gaps can be challenging.
 Hard instances of thermal state preparation are expected regardless of the algorithm chosen, since the ground state preparation problem is \sansserif{QMA}--hard~\cite{Kitaev_2002,kempe2003,Kempe_2004}.